 Once the habit of scheduling overtime has formed, it can be hard to get out of that cycle.
 Businesses become accustomed to certain levels of overtime and stop looking at it as a problem.
 All schedulers should think of it as a last resort, and scheduling overtime should be discouraged where possible.

 An effective way to manage this is to set limits on the amount of overtime that can be scheduled for any period.
 Dig into the numbers and determine an annual cap of overtime hours your business can afford to pay per employee.
 Finding the balance so that employees can pitch in and work more overtime but not too much where overtime begins to feel common is the secret to success.
 Capping overtime ensures that work gets distributed more evenly amongst your team and that everyone has a chance to work overtime hours if they’d appreciate the extra pay.

 Clarifying Employee Availability

 When scheduling your staff, it helps to know if they’re unavailable.
 It’s surprising the amount of overtime that can be caused by vague staff availability and miscommunication.

 When manually setting schedules, it can be an error-prone and time-consuming process.
 Trying to figuring out if employees are available and whether they can accommodate your scheduling needs is not always easy.
 Not to mention, it’s a clear illustration of why overtime can reach profit-diminishing levels.
-Software with availability functionality and time off requests provides much-needed clarity, decreasing overtime and keeping both timekeepers and staff happy.
+Easily accessible information on availability and time off requests provides much-needed clarity, decreasing overtime and keeping both timekeepers and staff happy.